paritytech/substrate/.maintain/monitoring/grafana-dashboards/README_dashboard.md

 1. Create a new Dashboard in your grafana
 2. Go to configuration ( gear at top right bar )
 3. Go to JSON Model ( last option of left menu )
-4. Overwrite the content of the current JSON Model with this json
+4. Overwrite the content of the current JSON Model with [THIS json](substrate-dashboard.json)

 ### Prometheus job template